labmus-ufrj/Animove/docs/docs/tools/invert-video.md

 Any videos supported by ffmpeg.
 This includes most video formats in existence.
 Notably, one exclusion: AVI videos saved from ImageJ with compression set to "None" (codec rawvideo) will not work.

 ## Output Formats
-The user can choose between AVI, TIfF or MP4.
+The user can choose between AVI, TIFF or MP4.

 ## Don't save, open in ImageJ instead
 Files won't be saved to the specified Output Folder.
 Instead, they'll be opened in ImageJ.